mapbox/node-cpp-skel/docs/howToDebugWithVSCode.md

 # How to debug C++ with VS Code

-VS Code is a great tool to develop many languages.
+VS Code is a great tool to develop code in many languages.
 This document is to tell you how to debug C++ addon with the VS Code.

 ### 1. Setting up VSCode debug